fatihfurkanusta/fatihfurkanusta/README.md

 - 🔭 I’m currently working and learning on Backend Web Development.

-- 🌱 My dream is become a Back-End Developer.
+- 🌱 My dream is to be a Back-End Developer.